Payback80/pover_t_test_drivendata/readme.md

 I was able to achieve top 5% in this competition against 2310 other data scientists world-wide.
 The problem was to model 3 different datasets
 My solution pipeline was:

-pre process and normalize data feature space reduction with Recursive Feature Elimination (RFE) based on random forest and 10 fold CV this also gave me the features ordered by importance, feature clustering and reduction with the t-distributed stochastic neighbor embedding algorithm (t-SNE) and added it as new features into the dataset basic feature interaction due the fact the dataset in anonymized for the final model i used a stacked ensemble of around 10 each gradient boosting trees, random forest, neural networks, elastic net linear model and stacked with a 10 folds GBM, all the models and parameters tuning have done under H2O.ai framework and R with this code you will be able to obtain 0.1650 mean logloss error
+pre process and normalize data, feature space reduction with Recursive Feature Elimination (RFE) based on random forest and 10 fold CV, this also gave me the features ordered by importance, feature clustering and reduction with the t-distributed stochastic neighbor embedding algorithm (t-SNE) and added it as new features into the dataset, basic feature interaction due the fact the dataset in anonymized.
+For the final model i used a stacked ensemble of around 10 each gradient boosting trees, random forest, neural networks, elastic net linear models and stacked with a 10 folds GBM, all the models and parameters tuning have done under H2O.ai framework and R with this code you will be able to obtain 0.1650 mean logloss error.

 ##instructions:
 the main file is poverty_github.r you should be able to run it without problems, just change the "fread" directory lines, RFE, TSNE of your local machine and download the mid processing files: